PDF guide··10 min read·Updated April 24, 2026

 Can I compress an entire folder of PDFs at once?

-Does Toolbelt run on mobile Safari?
+Does Toolbelt work on mobile Safari?

-Is Toolbelt's Compress PDF open source?
+Is the compression logic open source?

 Ready to try it?